 It’s common knowledge that this former-milk bar corner of a cafe is named after Paul Simon’s Me and Julio Down by the Schoolyard.
 It’s well known because the LP cover has been spotted hanging around and Simon’s face is crafted into a logo for the take-away cups in a simple bearded print ... that and the school across the road.

 There’s something of a Mediterranean feel to the woody, whitewashed space.
 Breezy, tiled floors, the concrete counter and recycled timber tables and deep window frames just add to the effect.

-Get close enough and you can see all the action in the minimalist open kitchen, where they dish out semolina pancakes with seasonal poached fruits or scrambled eggs with fattoush.
+Get close enough and you can see all the action in the minimalist open kitchen, where they dish out semolina pancakes with seasonal poached fruits and scrambled eggs with fattoush.
 Coffee is by Padre and streams out of the La Marzocco machine for a steady stream of dog walkers, mums (fresh from dropping kids at the schoolyard) and lazy brunchers.

 Though the cafe is in the suburban backstreets, it can still get pretty busy on a Saturday morning, but with takeaway available from the side window, that’s hardly a problem.